> Home > Sitemap > Contact Us > Español

 Options to meet the needs of advanced learners will be made available by providing information concerning special opportunities (contests, academic recognition, summer camps, etc.) is available and disseminated to parents and students.

 Flexible grouping patterns and independent investigations are employed in the four core academic areas.
 Students have the opportunity to utilize technology resources to pursue their interests.

-G/T students in 6th, 7th, and 8th grade have the opportunity to be meet every day during their G/T class period.
-Sixth graders will be prepared for the Region 7 Model United Nations Simulation Competition during the first semester.
+G/T students in 6th, 7th, and 8th grade have the opportunity to meet every day during their G/T class period.
+Sixth graders will prepare for the Region 7 Model United Nations Simulation Competition during the first semester.
 Gifted students will research the political, cultural, social and economical issues for their country.
 Each delegate will prepare a resolution for the committee of their choice.
 The delegation will create a map, issue collage, and audio/visual presentation for competition.
 The two-day simulation will include impromptu resolution writing and debate.
 Seventh and Eighth graders have the option to participate in Model UN and apply for MUN Leadership.
 All middle school gifted students will have opportunities to participate in the East Texas Academic Rodeo Competitions, Region 7 Robotics Competitions, and BizWorld as well.

 Edgewood High School